xmake-io/xmake-docs/guide/syntax_description.md

     on_install("modules.test.install")
 ```

-We can place the custom scripts in the corresponding directory of xmake.lua, and maintain them independently in `modules/test/load.lua` and `modules/test/install.lua`.
+We can place the custom scripts in the corresponding directory of `xmake.lua`, and maintain them independently in `modules/test/load.lua` and `modules/test/install.lua`.

 In these independent lua scripts, we can also import various built-in modules and custom modules through [import](/zh-cn/manual/builtin_modules?id=import), just like to write lua, java is no different. .